WarleyLopes/QAEngineeringChallenge2/README.md

 To run the mobile test automation, follow these steps:

 Make sure you have [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) installed.
-And have node version >= 18 installed and being used through nvm.

 1. Clone the repository: `git clone https://github.com/WarleyLopes/QAEngineeringChallenge2`
 2. In a new terminal window, navigate to `./backend/`
+3. Run `nvm install`
-3. Install the dependencies for the API with `yarn install`
+4. Install the dependencies for the API with `yarn install`
-4. Start the API server with: `yarn start`
+5. Start the API server with: `yarn start`
-5. In a new terminal window, navigate to `./native-app/`
+6. In a new terminal window, navigate to `./native-app/`
+7. Run `nvm install`
-6. Install dependencies: `yarn install`
+8. Install dependencies: `yarn install`
-7. Run the build with: `yarn detox:build`
+9. Run the build with: `yarn detox:build`
-8. Run the tests with: `yarn detox:test`
+10. Run the tests with: `yarn detox:test`

 Artifacts for the run will be generated in case of any failing tests inside the [artifacts](./native-app/artifacts/) folder.